younata/coz-e/src/newsletter/README.md

 - Com: Located under skin of winglets, per plans.
 - FM and/or Marker Beacon: Under skin mid-wing.

-GPS was not specifically called out, nor was VOR.
+GPS was not specifically called out, presumably because it wasn't available back then.

 - Be careful in laying out VOR antennas on the bottom of the fuselage to avoid future cut outs for the landing light and nose wheel.
 (Thomas Kennedy, Cozy Newsletter \#55)